 This experience was curated in collaboration with the Japan's Agency for Cultural Affairs and inspired by the Japan Heritage Story #015 “Henro - A Spiritual Journey through Shikoku."

 Gifu Prefecture’s Hida region is celebrated across Japan for its ‘Hida no Takumi,’ master artisans renowned for their exceptional woodworking skills.
 A journey to Hida immerses visitors in these age-old artisanal techniques refined over 1,300 years.
-Discover lacquerware painting, a local specialty since the 17th century, and visit studios where Ichii woodcarvings, utilizing the prefecture’s official tree, are produced.
+Discover lacquerware painting, a local specialty since the 17th century, and visit studios where Ichi(yew) woodcarvings, utilizing the prefecture’s official tree, are produced.
 Another highlight is witnessing the grand floats constructed 300 years ago for the Takayama Festival, which are still used today.
 The restored Kusakabe residence, Taniya, offers overnight stays for a single group each night.
-Unwind in the evening at the adjacent Kusakabe Mingeikan, serving as a lounge complete with a traditional sunken hearth.
+Unwind in the evening at the adjacent Kusakabe Mingeikan, which serves as a lounge complete with a traditional sunken hearth.

 This experience was curated in collaboration with the Japan’s Agency for Cultural Affairs and inspired by the Japan Heritage Story #029 “The Wood Artisans of Hida Takayama”

-Trace the Footsteps of a refined Samurai in Sendai
+Trace the Footsteps of a Refined Samurai in Sendai

 Experience 07